elic-dev/database-blob-file/readme.md

 	<?php echo $this->Html->image($model['Table']['columnname_basepath'].'size.jpg')

+## Output images in different sizes

+### resize

+Maintains the aspect ration of the image and makes sure that it fits within the new max width and max height (thus some side will be smaller).

+### resizefit

+Maintains the aspect ration of the image and makes sure that it fits inside the new width and height.
+Extra space will be filled with white color.

+### resizewidth

+Maintains aspect ratio but resizes the image so that the Width has to fit.
+We don't care about the height.

+### resizemin

+Maintains aspect ratio but resizes the image so that once one side meets its maxW or maxH condition, it stays at that size (thus one side will be larger).

+### crop

+Simple center crop

+### resizecrop

+resize to max width and height, then crop to center

 ## Caching

 Every file which has been served once will be stored inside the webroot for caching with a timestamp.
 This is supposed to work with a deployment processes which resets the app folder to its correct state with every deployment.